 Anas Abdullah has done his Bachelors in City & Regional Planning from the University of Engineering and Technology.
 Apart from various certifications done from the University of Leiden and University of Queensland, Australia, he has also completed the National Security Workshop under the auspices of the National Defence University.
 For over five years he has leveraged his expertise in national security, technology and innovation, as well as his connections within the NSW network, for the policy circles of Pakistan.
 His connections in Balochistan have particularly served as a qualifying factor for the CSCR’s work there.
-Mr. Abdullah’s expertise in Digital Diplomacy has lent itself to consultations for a number of institutions as well as senior policy makers, and has been instrumental in establishing social media narratives to counter externally driven anti state propaganda.
+Mr. Abdullah’s expertise in Digital Diplomacy has lent itself to consultations for a number of institutions as well as senior policy makers.

 Talha Ibrahim has studied International Relations from the University of Karachi.
 Having a background rooted in accreditations from the United States Institute of Peace and the University of Maryland in Conflict Analysis and Terrorism Studies respectively, he has also studied German from the Area Study Centre for Europe established in the KU.
 Talha’s expertise lies in the security, geopolitics and theoretical aspects of the International Relations.